 Brian has been involved with BCFO since 2003.
 Brian currently serves on the investment committee.

 Ryan O’Reilly co-founded private equity firm Westward Alliance LLC.
 Westward Alliance LLC, a private equity venture launched in 2014 and has invested in 13 businesses from Springfield to Phoenix in industries as diverse as dining, construction and automobile financing.

 Ryan, son of Mary Beth and Charlie O’Reilly, founders of the Breast Cancer Foundation of the Ozarks, is the author of the travel novel Snapshot, and a free-lance contributor to various newspapers and periodicals throughout the country.
 He studied English Literature at Westminster College in Fulton, Missouri and is a member of the National Writers Association and the Writers League of Texas.

-Gary Schafer is a partner at BKD, LLP in the Manufacturing & Distribution Group and the retail and business services team.
+Gary Schafer is a partner at BKD.
 Gary has 15 years of experience providing audit and advisory services to manufacturers, retailers and service businesses.
 He coordinates the commercial audit practice for BKD’s Springfield, Joplin and Branson offices.
 He is a member of the American Institute of Certified Public Accountants, Missouri Society of Certified Public Accountants and Institute of Certified Management Accountants.